 In 1997, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") No. 128, "Earnings Per Share".
 SFAS No. 128 replaced the calculation of primary and fully diluted earnings per share with basic and diluted earnings per share.
 Basic earnings per common share is computed using the weighted average number of shares outstanding.
-Diluted earnings per common share is computed using the weighted for the incremental shares attributed to outstanding options to purchase common stock.
+Diluted earnings per common share is computed using the weighted average number of shares outstanding adjusted for the incremental shares attributed to outstanding options to purchase common stock.
 All earnings per share amounts for all periods have been presented in accordance with SFAS No. 128 requirements.